Borgring

+is a Danish Viking ring fortress located near Køge on the island of Zealand.
+Likely built around 970 or 980, the fortress may have been built to defend trade routes or as a military barracks.
+In 2023, along with four other Viking ring fortresses, Borgring was isncribed on the UNESCO World Heritage List for its unique architecture and testimony to the strategic and military power of the House of Knýtlinga (Jelling dynasty).

 Description

-Borrering is circular in shape and spans 145 metres across and thus ranks third among the original, Danish Viking ring fortresses.
+Borgring is circular in shape and spans 145 metres across and thus ranks third among the original, Danish Viking ring fortresses.
 It featured a 10–11-meter wide rampart and was shielded by a palisade, made by pointed wooden stakes.
 No fortification moat has been uncovered, but the Ellebækken stream running due west of the fortification might have offered a natural defence as might a small lake to the north/north-east.
-During the excavation in 2014 the northern and eastern gates were found exactly where they would be expected to be in a trelleborg-type fortification.
+During the excavation in 2014 the northern and eastern gates were found just where they would be expected to be in a trelleborg-type fortification.

-Borrering could join the group of trelleborgs which include Trelleborg at Slagelse, Nonnebakken at Odense, Fyrkat at Hobro and Aggersborg next to The Limfjord.
-These fortifications have all been dated to ca. 980 a.d.
-However, conclusive dating of Borrering remains to be done.
+Borgring could join the group of trelleborgs which include Trelleborg at Slagelse, Nonnebakken at Odense, Fyrkat at Hobro and Aggersborg next to The Limfjord.
+These fortifications have all been dated to ca. 980 a.d., however, conclusive dating of Borgring remains to be done.